momentohq/public-dev-docs/docs/develop/api-reference/response-objects.md

 ### Hit

-For fetch commands, the key or field exists in the cache and there is a "cache hit".
+The key or field exists in the cache.
 Usually extended to return a value.

 ### Miss

-For fetch commands, the key or field does not exist and it a "cache miss."
+The key or field does not exist in the cache.
-For update/increase/decreaseTtl commands, the update was not applied due to key not being present.

 ### Set

-For update/increase/decreaseTtl commands, the update was applied.
+For TTL commands, the update was applied successfully.

 ### NotSet

-For update/increase/decreaseTtl commands, the update was not applied and no change was made to the existing TTL.
+For TTL commands, the update was not applied and no change was made to the existing TTL.